DanielKlt/DanielKlt/README.md

 - 🔭 I’m currently working as a DevOps/SRE Engineer at SAP **Central Business Configuration**

-- 🌱 I’m currently learning **the CNCF cloud native roadmap**
+- 🌱 I’m currently learning **The CNCF cloud native roadmap**

 - 💬 Ask me about **K8s, golang**

 - 🎾 Passionate Tennis player

 - 📫 How to reach me **LinkedIn**